 For the purpose of this standard, the following definitions shall apply.

-3.1 Angular Distortion (θ) ― Vertical distance after deformation due to applied load between the points of maximum and minimum settlement divided by the horizontal distance between the two points (see Fig. 1).

-3.2 Allowable Load ― The load which can be applied on the combined pile-raft foundation system by taking into account the load capacities of piles and raft, soil-pile-raft interaction effects and allowable displacement from serviceability criteria, negative skin friction on pile and other relevant loading types including reversal of loads, if any.
+3.1 Allowable Load ― The load which can be applied on the combined pile-raft foundation system by taking into account the load capacities of piles and raft, soil-pile-raft interaction effects and allowable displacement from serviceability criteria, negative skin friction on pile and other relevant loading types including reversal of loads, if any.
 In other words, it is the load at which the allowable settlement reduction ratio considering serviceability is achieved.

+3.2 Angular Distortion (θ) ― Vertical distance after deformation due to applied load between the points of maximum and minimum settlement divided by the horizontal distance between the two points (see Fig. 1).

 3.3 Combined Piled Raft Foundation ― A pile group in which the raft connecting all the pile heads positively contributes to the overall foundation behaviour.
 The presence of raft is recognized and its contribution in sharing the load with the pile group is taken into account.
 This composite foundation which combines load carrying capabilities of raft and pile foundations together, considers four interactions, namely, pile-pile interaction, pile-soil interaction, pile-raft interaction and raft-soil interaction (see Fig. 2A).

 3.3.1 Large CPRF ― CPRF in which the ratio of raft width (Br) to pile length (Lp) is greater than 1, that is, BrLp>1.